vlayer-xyz/vlayer/book/src/getting-started/how-it-works.md

 # How it works?
-vlayer introduces two new types of contracts: Prover and Verifier.
-The Prover code runs on the vlayer zkEVM infrastructure and Verifier can be executed on EVM-compatible chains.
-Both types of contracts have to be developed using [Solidity](https://soliditylang.org) programming language.
+vlayer introduces two new types of contracts: `Prover` and `Verifier`.

+The `Prover` code runs on the vlayer zkEVM infrastructure.
+Proof data structure is the result of this operation.

+The `Verifier` verifies proof and runs your code on EVM-compatible chains.

+Both types of contracts must be developed using the [Solidity](https://soliditylang.org) programming language.

 ## Features
 Compared to regular contracts, vlayer smart contracts introdcues new features such as: